John Haigh

-John George Haigh (/heɪɡ/ HEYG; 24 July 1909 – 10 August 1949), commonly known as the Acid Bath Murderer, was an English serial killer convicted for the murder of six people, although he claimed to have killed nine.
+John George Haigh (/heɪɡ/ HEYG; 24 July 1909 – 10 August 1949), commonly known as the Acid Bath Murderer, was an English serial killer convicted for the murders of six people, although he claimed to have killed nine.
 Haigh battered to death or shot his victims and disposed of their bodies using sulphuric acid before forging their signatures so he could sell their possessions and collect large sums of money.
 His actions were the subject of the television film A Is for Acid.

 Early life

 John Haigh was born in Stamford, Lincolnshire, and raised in the village of Outwood, West Riding of Yorkshire.
 His parents were engineer John Robert Haigh and his wife Emily (née Hudson), members of the Plymouth Brethren, a conservative Protestant sect.
 They had married late in life and Haigh was their only child.

 Haigh later claimed that he suffered from recurring religious nightmares in his childhood.
 He developed great proficiency at the piano, which he learned at home.
 He was fond of classical music and often attended concerts.

 Haigh won a scholarship to Queen Elizabeth Grammar School, Wakefield, then to Wakefield Cathedral, where he became a choirboy.
 After school, he was apprenticed to a firm of motor engineers.
 After a year, he left that job and took jobs in insurance and advertising.
 Aged 21, he was dismissed after being suspected of stealing from a cash box.
 After being fired, he moved on to forging car documents.